 - inappropriate personal or sexual relationships with patients, service users or other vulnerable people

-- dishonesty, particularly if it was serious and sustained over a period of time, or directly linked to the nurse or midwife’s practice
+- dishonesty, particularly if it was serious and sustained over a period of time, or directly linked to the nurse, midwife or nursing associate’s practice

 - violence, neglect or abuse of patients.